aip956/PythonExercises/Problems/README.md

 - Complete binary: All levels are completely filled except possibly the last level and all nodes in the last level are as far left as possible (usage in heap)
 - Perfect binary: All internals nodes have 2 children and all leaf nodes have the same level.
 Used to estimate time complexity for combinatorial problems
 - Balanced Binary: height difference of the left and right subtree of the node is not more than 1 (red-black trees, AVL)

+Queue
+Like a line; first in, first out
+- Priority Queue: